Antonio Borrero

 Antonio María Vicente Narciso Borrero y Cortázar (29 October 1827 – 9 October 1911) was Vice President of Ecuador from 1863 to 1864, and President from 9 December 1875 to 18 December 1876.

 Antonio Borrero was born in Cuenca, Ecuador and completed much of his education in his home town.
 He received his law license in Quito.

-He served as President of Ecuador for little over a year before being overthrown in the Revolution of Veintemilla.
+He was elected President in the October 1875 Ecuadorian presidential election, the first free and fair presidential elections in Ecuador history.
+He served as President of Ecuador for little over a year before being overthrown by General Ignacio Veintemilla in the Revolution of Veintemilla.
 He was exiled by Jefe Supremo (Supreme Chief) Ignacio de Veintemilla and lived for a number of years in Peru and Chile.
 After the overthrow of Veintemilla in 1883, he was allowed to return to Ecuador where he practiced law and worked as a journalist and writer until his death in Quito in 1911.

 His administration supported free suffrage, press freedom and guarantees of individual rights.
 He was urged to by liberals to hold a national assembly to amend the Garciana Constitution and establish the Republic on more modern lines.